AidanTilgner/Simple-Agent/Readme.md

 # Simple Agent

+**Simple Agent is still a work in progress!
+There will likely be bugs and missing features, if you encounter them, please leave an issue!**

 ![simple-agent-run](https://github.com/user-attachments/assets/617e9dab-44e9-4c07-ba67-88fb9a79bb37)

 ^^ I'll try to have a better demo in the future but this is it working.
 The file was successfully created here, just FYI.